General Learning of the Electric Response of Inorganic Materials

-Despite progress, two limitations persist.
-First, most unified electric-response MLIPs are trained as \emph{single-material} models, which restricts transfer across chemistries and space groups.
-Second, their architectures often diverge from widely used backbones, hindering reuse of foundation models pretrained on large energy/force/stress datasets.
-Given the relative scarcity of high-quality dielectric labels, the ability to inherit and fine-tune such foundations is especially valuable.
+From the perspective of scalable computational materials science, two limitations remain.
+First, most unified electric-response MLIPs are trained as \emph{single-material} models, restricting transfer across chemistries, space groups, and bonding motifs.
+Second, many field-aware architectures diverge from widely used MLIP backbones, limiting the reuse of foundation models pretrained on large energy/force/stress datasets.
+This matters because high-quality dielectric labels (Berry-phase $\mathbf P$, DFPT $Z^*$ and $\boldsymbol\alpha$) are far scarcer than energetic data; reusing and fine-tuning existing foundation models is therefore particularly valuable.